If you have been involved in a single car accident, you may not be at fault.

 Sometimes an accident is caused by things that are outside of the control of the driver.
 Single car accidents can involve things like bicyclists or other people walking, which can force someone off the roadway or to make split second decisions that can result in an accident.
 Negligence laws in St. Louis allow you to sue third party participants if they were at fault and caused an avoidable accident.
 A St. Louis car accident lawyer will know what your obligations are if it was an unavoidable accident.

-However, there are times when you are involved in a single car accident, and it isn’t your fault.
+There are times when you are involved in a single car accident, and it isn’t your fault.
 Having a St. Louis car accident attorney review your case is the best way to determine liability.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242.